World forests continue to shrink despite COP26 pledge, report says

 Some 1.6 billion people, almost half of them indigenous peoples, depend directly on forest resources for their livelihoods.

-In Brazil, deforestation has continued to worsen during the presidency of Jair Bolsonaro (2019-2023), increasing by a further 15% in one year, according to the GFW's annual report.
+In Brazil, deforestation has continued to worsen during the presidency of Jair Bolsonaro (2019-2023), increasing by a further 15 per cent in one year, according to the GFW's annual report.

 Under Bolsonaro, the Brazilian administration turned a blind eye to illegal deforestation, weakened indigenous rights and dismantled the country's environmental policy.